bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 Unit testing was conducted as much and as frequently as possible.
 For test cases where the unit test framework could not be applied to the work, a separate test_app.py file was used to test standalone python functions.
 The purpose of unit testing with python is to recognise bugs/issues with the code early in the development process.

-Selenium web driver with C# and Visual Studio was used to automate testing the sites behaviour in the web browser.

 ### Unit testing in python